pdidev/tutorial/README.md

 of the arguments of the function corresponds to the order of the `::PDI_share`.

 \attention
-In a `::PDI_multi_expose` if you have a data1 that depend on the data2, you need to pass the arguments corresponding to data2 before the arguments corresponding to data1 in this function.
+In a `::PDI_multi_expose` if you have a data1 that depends on the data2, you need to pass the arguments corresponding to data2 before the arguments corresponding to data1 in this function.
 With `::PDI_share` and `::PDI_reclaim` functions, you need to share data2 before data1.